-The “hype” of Microservices has gaining strength during the last few years, and no wonder why.
+Microservices has gained a lot of strength during the last few years, and no wonder why.
 With poster boys like Amazon and Netflix, it’s hard to argue against it.
 But what do CIOs need to know about Microservices?

-Those giant destructives of “traditional” business models are the best cases of Microservices Architecture, and let’s be honest, they worked VERY well, but in the end, what does all of that mean?
+Those giant destroyers of “traditional” business models are the best cases of Microservices Architecture, and let’s be honest, they worked VERY well, but in the end, what does all of that mean?

-Microservices Architecture is one more design pattern for software architecture.
-It consists of multiple independent services that carry out specific business functions, and the coupling of these services must be done through a simple and light protocol, that’s why RESTful APIs are, normally, the “go to” when performing those integrations.
+Microservices Architecture is another design pattern for software architecture.
+It consists of multiple independent services that carry out specific business functions, and the coupling of these services must be done through a simple and light protocol, that’s why RESTful APIs and gRPC are, normally, the “go to” when performing those integrations.

 The advantage of an architecture like that is the possibility to separate each “block” by value delivered to the user.
 This leads to very specific and smaller services, making the software maintenance easier and adding flexibility, especially if we compare with more restricted monolithic systems.